-- This report provides information to Committee members on the applications received for the 2010/11 Small Grants Fund. - 3.
-The total pool available for allocation in 2010/11, as outlined in the LTCCP, is \$72,529.
-Applications totalling \$198,464 were received.
+- 2. This report provides information to Committee members on the applications received for the 2012/13 Small Grants Fund. - 3.
+The total pool available for allocation in 2012/13, as outlined in the LTCCP, is \$72,529.
+Applications totalling \$145,278 were received.
 Current staff recommendations total \$72,529. - 4.
-The decision matrix separately circulated with the agenda, outlines the projects that funding is being sought for.
-Following staff collaboration meetings, staff have ranked all projects as either Priority 1, 2, 3 or 4 and have made recommendations as to funding. - 5.
+Attached (refer Attachment 1) is a decision matrix, which outlines the projects that funding is being sought for.
+Following staff collaboration meetings, staff have ranked all projects as either Priority 1, 2, 3 or 4 and have made funding recommendations. - 5.
 Under the Small Grants Fund, organisations are asked to make applications for individual projects.
-As such, organisations may have made more than one application in order to fund separate projects and deliver a range of services.
+On this basis, organisations may have made more than one application in order to fund separate projects and deliver a range of services.